 - 1 teaspoon onion powder

-- In a gallon plastic bag, add the flour, salt, and pepper, shake until combined.
+- In a gallon plastic bag, add 1/4 cup all-purpose flour, 1/2 teaspoon kosher salt, and 1/4 teaspoon black pepper, shake until combined.

-- Add the pork chops to the bag and shake to coat in the mixture, set aside.
+- Add 1 pound thin-cut boneless pork chops to the bag and shake really well to coat in the mixture, set aside.
+Make sure all the pork chops are fully coated.

-- In a medium-sized bowl add the eggs and water.
+- In a medium-sized bowl add 2 large eggs and 1 Tablespoon water.
 Whisk until combined and set aside.

-- In another medium-sized bowl add together the crackers, cheese, garlic powder, and onion powder.
-Mix the crackers until everything is mixed together evenly, set aside.
+- In another medium-sized bowl add 1/3 cup finely crushed club crackers, 1/3 cup grated parmesan cheese, 1 teaspoon garlic powder and 1 teaspoon onion powder.
+Stir until everything is mixed together evenly, set aside.

 - Preheat the air fryer to 400°F. Take the pork chops, one at a time and dip them into the egg mixture, let any excess drip off.